IamSTEINI/neko-noodles/README.md

 WORK IN PROGRESS TODOS:

-- SAVING MACHINE PRODUCTS
 - NEGATIVE MONEY BUG (IDK WHERE)
-- Putting multiple items into machines
+- Putting multiple items into machines bug
 - 2 Cats at one table
 - Cats stuck somewhere
 - Layering issues with assets etc